mashalumairniazi/SurveyForm/README.md

-# Project 5: Survey Form - Minecraft - Responsive Web Design (FreeCodeCamp)
+# Project 5: Certification Project - Survey Form - Responsive Web Design (FCC)

 This repository contains the completed code for the certification project in the FreeCodeCamp "Responsive Web Design" course.
 The project is a survey form that follows the provided instructions and meets the outlined user stories, with a personalized theme based on Minecraft.